 Our reason for living.

-Here we begin our first chapter of Lion where we fully awaken our heart centers and LIVE!
-Handicapped are we as a species by the oppressive power of the frightented human ego.
-Social conditioning teaches us to mute the heart and comply with the incessant dismantling of the wild – which includes the wild nature of our hearts.
+Handicapped are we as a species by the oppressive power of the frightened human ego.
+Social conditioning teaches us to mute the heart and comply with the incessant dismantling of the wild – which includes the wild nature of our souls.

 PROFOUND LOVE STORIES

-In 2009 during the great recession, I was drawn to wander the streets of Berkeley and Oakland collecting stories of profound loev from strangers.
-At the time, I felt moved by the devastation and called upon love to comfort me.
-I recall feeling the air was thick with fear, like heavy smoke from a torential wild fire.
-This was a time where for six months my work as a recruiter had fallen silent and then lifeless.
+In 2009 when the great recession was peaking, I was drawn to wander the streets of Berkeley and Oakland collecting stories of profound love from strangers.
+I recall at the time feeling as if the air was thick with fear, like heavy smoke from a torrential wild fire.
+This was a time when for six months my work as a recruiter fell silent and then lifeless.
 Single friends of mine were desperate to find a mate to cling to during a dark time of uncertainty.
-Even a client of mine was murdered by a desprately fearful employee.
-And so, I turned my attention to love and embarked on a quest to unearth more love in the world via story telling.
+And in one desperate hour, a dear client of mine was shot dead at work by a desperately fearful employee.
+These were dark times indeed, and so I embarked on a quest to unearth more love in the world via story telling.

 What I was gifted with lifted my spirit, and that is what I am sharing with you here today – all these years later.